-The customer was approved for ALTCS Acute beginning May 2014, due to a transfer penalty period.
-The penalty period runs from May 2014 through March 2016.
+The customer was approved for ALTCS Acute beginning in May, due to a transfer penalty period.
+The penalty period ends after 22 months in March.

-In May 2015, his ALTCS eligibility ended because he did not complete a renewal.
+The next May, his ALTCS eligibility ended because he did not complete a renewal.

-On September 2, 2015 he reapplies, and the ALTCS worker discovers that the customer sold his home property and gave the money to his children in August 2015 while he was not on ALTCS.
+In September of that year, he reapplies, and the ALTCS worker discovers that the customer sold his home property and gave the money to his children that August while he was not on ALTCS.

-The customer's penalty period from the earlier application does not end until March 31, 2016.
-The new penalty period for the transfer in August 2015 begins April 1, 2016.
+The customer's penalty period from the earlier application does not end until March 31 of the next year.
+The new penalty period for the transfer in August begins April 1.